Back to home

 Key Points

-The official 2024 survey found that 91% of businesses used information and communication technologies during the year and 90.9% had internet access.
-About 83% of employees made regular use of ICT.
-Most companies reported connection speeds between 500 Mb/s and 1 Gb/s, nearly 24% exceeded 1 Gb/s, and more than 93% judged their connection adequate for operational needs.
+The survey indicates 91% of firms used information and communication technologies that year, 90.9% had internet access, and 83% of employees used them regularly.
+Most businesses enjoyed connection speeds between 500 Mb/s and 1 Gb/s, with nearly 24% exceeding 1 Gb/s; over 93% rated their links adequate for needs.
+Cloud services saw uptake by roughly 39% on a paid basis—around 40% in most sectors, except agriculture at 18.2%.

 Share the article via